 The size of this serving should be between 1 to 2 ¼ cups each day, this serving size is suitable for dogs over 10 pounds, but if your dog is smaller and weighs less than 10 pounds, then you may choose to serve him 1 cup.
 Just make sure whatever you feed your dog is per his allergies if he has any.

 A table is shown below to make it easier for you.

 |5||½ to 5/8|

 Note: One cup of dry dog food is around 8 ounces (224 grams).

-In the light of their small size and a moderate energy level, according to the American Kennel Club, Boston Terriers don’t need a lot of exercises.
+In light of their small size and moderate energy level, according to the American Kennel Club, Boston Terriers don’t need a lot of exercise.
 They do just fine in a small confined space.

 Still, researchers and breeding specialists believe that exercise should be incorporated into their routine either in the form of walks or any other activity your dog enjoys.

 30 to 60 minutes of exercise is needed per day for which, two brisk walks would be enough.
 If you are done with walks, then maybe take your dog swimming, play fetch or hide and seek whatever keeps him going.

 Pet parents may be relieved by the fact that they don’t need a lot of exercise but some physical activity must be a part of their routine.

 With their intelligence and natural enthusiasm, it is relatively easy to train these dogs.
 The trick is simple, be as kind as you can.